Are you hard on yourself? Is it all or nothing thinking for you?

 For you, it may lead to never being able to finish something because it’s never quite perfect.
 For others, it may keep you from actually starting something because you’ve never quite found the perfect means, time, place, or method to start.

 One of my favorite authors is Dr. Tal Ben-Sharar.
 I recently started flipping through a book of his titled “Pursuit Of Perfect.”

 In it, he discusses the difference between perfectionism and optimalism.
 The main difference between the two is how you choose to deal with reality when events occur in your life.

 The good Dr. breaks it down like this.
 You’re either maladaptive or adaptive.

 You’re never ever satisfied.
 You either dismiss imperfections or dwell on them.
 Always in fear of failure (or success and having to keep it up), are full of self-doubt, and have a difficult time being completely happy.
 You see mistakes as unacceptable and associate them with who they are as a person.
 You reject the constraints of reality.

 You’re focused on progress and improving.
 Perfection isn’t something that you desire, consistent improvement is.
 You view mistakes as opportunities to learn and grow.
 You embrace the constraints of reality.

 Essentially, perfection is unattainable and those that are maladaptive reject this thought and let it beat them down while those that are adaptive accept it and appreciate the challenge of making progress.

-HOW TO AVOID ALL-OR-NOTHING THINKING AND EMBRACE IMPERFECTION
+HOW TO STOP ALL OR NOTHING THINKING AND EMBRACE IMPERFECTION

 PRACTICE GETTING MESSY.
 PRACTICE GETTING STARTED